SungSoo-Ri/prj4-BI--Individual/PDR.md

 To align my aims to the LG I will have the plan set below on when to do what.
 The plannings may be taken earlier to finish this project faster.

 ### Plan:
-• Week_1-8: ---
+<br> • Week_1-8: ---
-• Week_3: Interview with the company
+<br> • Week_3: Interview with the company
-• Week_9: Understand the needs of the supermarket then setting the requirements of the REWE supermarket to find suitable systems to then continue with the SWOT analysis in the following weeks.
+<br> • Week_9: Understand the needs of the supermarket then setting the requirements of the REWE
+                    supermarket to find suitable systems to then continue with the SWOT analysis in the following weeks.
-• Week_10-11: Setting more specific requirements to the REWE supermarket to filter more unsuitable systems out.
+<br> • Week_10-11: Setting more specific requirements to the REWE supermarket to filter more
+                            unsuitable systems out.
 Write specifications on the methodologies that were taken into consideration for the SWOT analysis and how it was done in general in the introduction.
-• Week_12-13: After that conduct the SWOT analysis for the most qualified systems.
-After the selection of the most suitable system include it to the advice chapter in the report.
+<br> • Week_12-13: After that conduct the SWOT analysis for the most qualified systems.
+After the
+                            selection of the most suitable system include it to the advice chapter in the report.

 ### Current Level: BEGINNING